Moving to Norway

 What is a typical expat home or apartment like in Norway?

 "A typical expat home or apartment in Norway is usually modern and bright, featuring light-colored décor.
 Expat homes and apartments typically have large windows that let in the natural light, and the majority of dwellings come fully equipped with modern appliances, furniture and kitchenware.
-Many expat apartments include access to some form of outdoor space, such as a balcony or terrace, and some dwellings also have a sauna and/or steam room. depending on the area, many Norwegian homes offer amazing views of nature, such as mountains, fjords or forests," said one expat who made the move to Norway.
+Many expat apartments include access to some form of outdoor space, such as a balcony or terrace, and some dwellings also have a sauna and/or steam room. depending on the area, many Norwegian homes offer amazing views of nature, such as mountains, fjords or forests," replied a member in Norway.

 What is the average cost of housing in Norway?